joshbruce/php-dice-tower/README.md

 ## Details

-Effectively this is a random number generator using cryptographic random integers suitable for use where unbiased results ([`random_int`](https://www.php.net/manual/en/function.random-int.php)).
+Effectively this is a random number generator using cryptographic random integers suitable for use where unbiased results are critical ([`random_int`](https://www.php.net/manual/en/function.random-int.php)).
 The minimum value is always 1.

 Inspired by [AnyDice](https://anydice.com) and driven by the desire to create an [MORPG](https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) using various dice-based systems; specifically [7DSystem](http://www.7dsystem.com) and the [Cypher System](http://cypher-system.com).